SPMC 2026

 Fostering community building, ecological stewardship, and highly ethical practice.

 We will continue announcing speakers, artists, and community contributors as the container takes shape.
+Get Involved.

 SPMC and Conscious Living Network are not endorsing any specific guest or ideologies through this event.
 Presenters are independent speakers with reputations and perspectives of their own.
 SPMC offers a forum to explore ideas and understandings about plant-based intelligence, healing, culture, science, and community.
 We encourage each participant to remain empowered, discerning, and respectful of the diversity of cultures and perspectives in relationship to the plants and the people who work with them.